Feral Druid Compendium

 Highest Priority: Cooldowns

-Special Note: Use single-target spells on higher priority/higher healthed mobs
+Use your single target spells on higher healthed/priority mobs

 Tiger's Fury at 5 combo points or if you run out of energy, delay a few seconds as needed for